andre-ye/andre-ye.github.io-retired/docs/cv.md

 ### Deep Learning Author, Apress and Packt
 Authored two books with Apress, currently writing one more with Apress and another with Packt.

-### Technical Reviewer, Apress and Packt
+### Technical Reviewer
 *November 2021 - Present*

-- Testing code, determining the accuracy of author content, and making revisions and suggestions to increase clarity and communication in data science books.
-Currently reviewing: *Building Data Science Solutions with Anaconda by Packt*, Deep Learning Model Optimization with *Neural Network Intelligence* by Apress.
+Testing code, determining the accuracy of author content, and making revisions and suggestions to increase clarity and communication in data science books.

+I've served as a/the reviewer for the following books:
+- *Building Data Science Solutions with Anaconda*, Packt
+- *Deep Learning Model Optimization with Neural Network Intelligence*, Apress

+Article reviews:
+- "Structure-Based Hyperparameter Selection with Bayesian Optimization in Multidimensional Scaling", Statistics and Computing (Springer).

 ### Data Science Writer, Medium
 *March 2020 - April 2021*